Jolin Tsai singles discography

-Taiwanese singer Jolin Tsai has released a total of 44 singles and 9 promotional singles to date.
+Taiwanese singer Jolin Tsai has released a total of 46 singles and 9 promotional singles to date.
 In 2016, the single "Ego-Holic" reached number one on the Billboard Radio China Top 10 Chart, marking her first chart-topping entry on that list.
 The following year, the single "On Happiness Road" peaked at number eight on the same chart.

 In 2018, Tsai debuted on the China TME UNI Chart with the single "Ugly Beauty", which reached number five.
 The single also topped the Billboard China Top 100 chart, becoming the first number one song in the chart's history.
 In 2019, the single "Happy New Year Do Re Mi" peaked at number 75 on the China Top 100 chart, while "Gravity" reached number two on the China UNI Chart.

 In 2020, the single "Fight as One" reached number 15 on the China UNI Chart.
-In 2021, the singles "Stars Align" and "Equal in the Darkness" peaked at number 14 and number 59, respectively, on the China UNI Chart.
-The 2022 single, "Untitled", reached number five on the Billboard Taiwan Songs chart.
+The following year, "Stars Align" and "Equal in the Darkness" peaked at numbers 14 and 59, respectively, on the same chart, with "Equal in the Darkness" also reaching number 36 on the Billboard Dance/Mix Show Airplay chart.
+In 2022, the single "Untitled" reached number five on the Billboard Taiwan Songs chart.

-In 2023, the singles "Someday, Somewhere" and "Oh La La La" peaked at number 60 and number 65, respectively, on the China UNI Chart.
-In 2025, the single "Pleasure" peaked at number two on both the Billboard Taiwan Songs chart and the China UNI Chart.
-That same year, the single "DIY" reached number nine on the China UNI Chart.
+In 2023, "Someday, Somewhere" and "Oh La La La" peaked at numbers 60 and 65, respectively, on the China UNI Chart.
+In 2025, "Pleasure" reached number two on both the Billboard Taiwan Songs chart and the China UNI Chart, while "DIY" peaked at number nine on the latter.
+In 2026, "Prague Square (Jolin Version)" reached number 62 on the China UNI Chart, and "Emoji" peaked at number 62 on the Billboard Philippines Hot 100 chart and number 38 on the New Zealand Top Singles chart.